oracle/terraform-provider-oci/website/docs/d/identity_users.html.markdown

 ---

 # Data Source: oci_identity_users
-The Users data source allows access to the list of OCI users
+The `oci_identity_users` data source allows access to the list of OCI users

 Lists the users in your tenancy.
 You must specify your tenancy's OCID as the value for the compartment ID (remember that the tenancy is simply the root compartment).